Claise Brook: History

-"One mile up the river from the last point is a small creek of fresh water, issuing from an extensive lagoon clothed with arborescent species of Metrosideros of great beauty.
+One mile [1 mi] up the river from the last point is a small creek of fresh water, issuing from an extensive lagoon clothed with arborescent species of Metrosideros of great beauty.
 The banks are covered with the most interesting plants, amongst which I observed two species of Calytris, a species of Acacia with a scolopendrous-stem, and several Papilionaceous plants.
-The Angophoras on the flats are gigantic."
+The Angophoras on the flats are gigantic.

 Since the latter half of the 1800s until the mid-1980s, the area around Claise Brook and Claisebrook Cove was used for mainly industrial purposes and the water quality and surrounds were badly degraded.
 During this period it was also widely referred to as Claisebrook Drain.
 In the late 1800s and early 1900s it had become an effluent outlet into the river.
 In 1906 the Claisebrook and Burswood Sewerage Treatment Works was built.
 Sewerage was pumped across the river from Claise Brook to ponds and filter beds on Burswood Island.

 East Perth Gasometer and East Perth Power Station were prominent structures there for many years during the 1900s, both on the northern side of the river outlet.
 Prior to the redevelopment from the mid-1980s, a major environmental remediation project was undertaken to remove polycyclic aromatic hydrocarbon contaminated soils created by the East Perth Gas Works which operated there from 1922 to 1971.
 The plant produced gas from coal.
 Remediation included dredging of 6 ha of adjacent riverbeds and removal and treatment of 10,000 m3 of soil.